Dog Bite Accident Lawyer in Florida

 The most common basis for tolling the statute of limitations is known as the discovery rule.
 Under this rule, the statute of limitations does not begin running on a claim until the claimant knows (or should know through reasonable investigation) about the facts giving rise to his or her claim.

 Under special limited exceptions, Florida law may also extend the statute of limitations for minors for up to seven years from the date of injury.

 How Our Florida Dog Bite Attorneys Can Help

 If you’ve been the victim of a dog bite in central Florida, the dedicated, caring, and experienced dog bite attorneys at Brooks Law Group want to help you pursue the compensation you deserve.

 While you focus on getting back on your feet, our attorneys can begin the process of collecting the evidence in your case, including the circumstances of the attack and other records to back up your claims for compensation.
 Our team can negotiate with the dog owner’s insurance company to try and provide you with a fair and full settlement of your claims for compensation.

 If a settlement cannot be achieved, our attorneys stand ready to argue your claim to a judge or a jury and fight to seek a favorable verdict.

-Don’t wait another day to speak with a Florida dog bite attorney who can help you pursue the compensation you deserve.
+Don’t wait another day to speak with a dog bite attorney in Winter Haven, Tampa, and Lakeland, Florida who can help you pursue the compensation you deserve.
 Contact Brooks Law Group today to schedule a free consultation to discuss your case and to learn more about your legal rights and options.